Azadeh Vahedi, Ph.D. Candidate, Mechanical Engineering

 Ali has graduated from Semnan University with a bachelor’s degree in electrical engineering within the area of renewable energy sources.
 He obtained his M.A.Sc. in Nuclear Engineering from Shahid Beheshti University, working on developing numerical nuclear codes.
 During his study, he also obtained a good experience with fundamental compartments of ICP-MS and their working principle.
 He started his work at CACT as a researcher under the supervision of Prof. Javad Mostaghimi in 2018, and he has been a Ph.D. student in mechanical engineering since 2020.
 His research area is focused on the synthesis of nanocarbon materials, in particular graphene, using thermal plasma.
 Currently, he is working on the gas-phase synthesis of graphene and the exfoliation of graphite using DC thermal plasma.

 Zhenying (Eva) Yang, Ph.D.
-Student, Materials Science & Engineering
+Candidate, Materials Science & Engineering

 Zhenying received her B.A.Sc. in Materials Science & Engineering from the University of Toronto in 2020.
 In 2018, Zhenying worked as a process engineering intern in Air Liquide Laboratories in Japan for one year, focusing on redesigning an atomic layer deposition (ALD) setup and fabricating thin films for semiconductor industries.
 After graduation, she joined CACT as a Ph.D. student under the co-supervision of Prof. Coyle and Prof. Dolatabadi in Sept 2020.
 Her project involves designing and constructing an aerosol deposition system for fabricating advanced ceramic coatings.
 Her research focuses on characterizing the aerosol deposited coatings to demonstrate the deposition mechanism and the powder – process – microstructure - property relationship.